mariorht/me/_pages/about.md

 From designing real-time defect detection systems to improving industrial automation processes, I aim to create solutions that are both efficient and accurate.
 I am always learning and looking to contribute to meaningful projects that drive innovation.

 Outside of work, I am passionate about both sports and technology.
-On the sports side, I enjoy activities like bouldering, football, surfing, and triathlons.
+On the sports side, I enjoy activities like bouldering, football, surfing, cicling and skiing.
 I started participating in triathlons last year and find them a great way to stay active and challenge myself.

 In technology, I have a strong interest in cybersecurity, having completed introductory pentesting courses and explored platforms like TryHackMe to deepen my understanding.